 Accessibility

-The VCA is committed to promoting accessibility in the arts.
-We have compiled the following resources to support artists and arts organizations as they incorporate accessibility into their work.
+The Virginia Commission for the Arts is committed to promoting and supporting accessibility in the arts.
+Below is a compiled list of national, regional, state, and digital resources to support artists and arts organizations as they incorporate accessibility into their work.

 Americans with Disabilities Act (ADA) and ADA.gov